 To find out more about a journal: If you're in one of the library's databases, you can usually click on the journal's name when you're viewing an article to learn more, including whether it's peer reviewed.
 For more, look through our research guide on Evaluating Journals.

 To find out more about what other scholars think of a book: If you're looking at a book, chances are it's been reviewed.
-You can use the Book Review Index Plus database to locate reviews - search for the title and/or author, then click "GET IT" under the result(s) you're interested in to get the full text of the review.
+See our guide to Finding Book Reviews for more information.

 ...or an article: With an article, looking at other works that have cited it can be helpful.
 Try searching for your article's title in OneSearch, then clicking on "Cited by" in the lower right corner of the result.
 You can skim the resources that come up or Ctrl-F within them for your article's name to see if they're citing your article approvingly or negatively.
 If your article doesn't come up in OneSearch, try that process on Google Scholar instead.